you don't improve by getting 1% better but by sprinting

 Stephen King takes the same approach.

-“I like to get ten pages a day, which amounts to 2,000 words.
+I like to get ten pages a day, which amounts to 2,000 words.
 That’s 180,000 words over a three-month span, a goodish length for a book — something in which the reader can get happily lost, if the tale is done well and stays fresh.
 On some days those ten pages come easily; I’m up and out and doing errands by eleven-thirty in the morning, perky as a rat in liverwurst.
 More frequently, as I grow older, I find myself eating lunch at my desk and finishing the day’s work around one-thirty in the afternoon.
 Sometimes, when the words come hard, I’m still fiddling around at teatime.
-Either way is fine with me, but only under dire circumstances do I allow myself to shut down before I get my 2,000 words.”
+Either way is fine with me, but only under dire circumstances do I allow myself to shut down before I get my 2,000 words.

-Excerpt From: Stephen King.
-“On Writing
+Stephen King.
+On Writing

 There is no identity shift to “I am a writer,” but instead an identity shift to “I am a person that sits down every day and completes my writing task no matter what.”

-This is a profound difference in identity shift from “I am a person who does a thing to get a little better each day” versus “I am a person who completes a thing each day because I am the type of person that starts and finishes tasks and projects.”
+This is a profound difference in identity shift from “I am a person who does a thing to get a little better each day” versus “I am a person who completes a thing each day because I am the type of person who starts and finishes tasks and projects.”

 These are two very separate approaches.

-I now pick up the guitar daily, not to get 1 percent better, but to complete my 10 minute daily sprint.
+I now pick up the guitar daily, not to get 1 percent better, but to complete my 10-minute daily sprint.

 If 10 minutes is a stretch, I make it five.
 The time doesn’t matter.
 The completion of the task matters.